Jean Laffite: Mexican Gulf Pirate and Privateer

 By then the US government wanted Laffite’s establishment broken up.
 They were afraid it could start an international incident that would put at risk the Transcontinental Treaty (also known as the Adams-Onis Treaty) of 1819, which settled the boundary between the United States and New Spain (Mexico).
 The agreement obligated Washington to prevent American citizens, and expeditions backed by Americans, from making incursions into Spanish territory.

-The USS Enterprise was sent to Galveston to remove Laffite from the Gulf.
-Jean agreed to leave without a fight.
+The USS Enterprise was sent to Galveston to remove Jean Laffite from the Gulf.
+Laffite agreed to leave without a fight.
 He departed on May 7, 1820, setting fire to most of the settlement.
 Pierre Laffite wound up the business in New Orleans.
 He sailed south to the Yucatan Peninsula, where he died of a fever on November 9, 1821 after a gunfight with Spanish soldiers and civilians (see my post about George Schumph and the death of Pierre Laffite).

 Jean Laffite established a base along the coast of Cuba and continued to sail as a pirate, taking Spanish ships in the Gulf of Mexico.
 In April 1822, he was captured after attacking an American ship.
 The Americans turned him over to Cuban authorities, who released him.
 He sailed to Colombia, where the government was commissioning private armed vessels in a naval auxiliary.
 The Colombians gave Laffite a commission and a 42-ton schooner, called the General Santander.
 He would be allowed to take prizes, and to share in the proceeds.
 In February 1823, Laffite attempted to take what appeared to be two Spanish merchant vessels near Omoa, Honduras.
 They turned out to be privateers or warships and returned heavy fire.
-Wounded in the battle, Laffite is believed to have died just after dawn on February 5, approximately age 40.
+Wounded in the battle, Jean Laffite is believed to have died just after dawn on February 5, approximately age 40.
 He was buried at sea in the Gulf of Honduras.

 A gentleman pirate

 Though Jean Laffite was a strict disciplinarian with his men, he was not known for wanton acts of cruelty.
 He never ransomed the crews he captured; he always released them.
-An American merchant who traded with Laffite recollected:
+An American merchant who traded with Laffite recalled:

 I was never…treated with more courtesy and kindness than I was by the dreaded and much abused pirate, Laffite.
 He was a fine, well-proportioned man, about six feet high, with the bearing and manner of a refined and cultivated gentleman, affable and pleasant.
 (5)

 You can find a large number of internet articles about Jean Laffite.
 Most of them contain inaccuracies and some use images that are not (but purport to be) of Laffite.
 If you’re interested in some of the misconceptions about him, see the “Talk:Jean Lafitte” page on Wikipedia.
 The Laffite Society of Galveston has a good website.
-Pam Keyes has written a good article about Laffite’s role in the Battle of New Orleans on the Historia Obscura website.
+Pam Keyes has written an excellent article about Laffite’s role in the Battle of New Orleans on the Historia Obscura website.
 If you want to learn more about the Laffite brothers, read the well-researched The Pirates Laffite: The Treacherous World of the Corsairs of the Gulf, by William C. Davis (2005).
 For blogs about pirates, see Cindy Vallar’s Pirates & Privateers and Pauline’s Pirates & Privateers.

 You might also enjoy: